Languages & Global Studies (CHIN, CLAS, FREN, GERM, LANG, NORW, SPAN)

 May be repeated to a total of six hours.
 Prerequisite: GERM 308 and consent of the department.
 Repeatable to 6.00 credits.
 On demand.

 Study of the fundamentals of grammar, oral use, and reading of a non-English language.
 Course credits available to students who demonstrate proficiency in a non-English language not offered at the university.
-Students who believe they may be eligible for these credits should contact the Department of Modern Classical Languages Literatures for information regarding the course.
+Students who believe they may be eligible for these credits should contact the Department of Languages Global Studies for information regarding the course.
 These credits may or may not fulfill language requirements in majors or programs with such requirements; students should consult with their major department for such a determination.
 S/U grading.
 On demand.

 Continued study of the fundamentals of grammar, oral use, and reading of a non-English language.
 Course credits available to students who demonstrate proficiency in a non-English language not offered at the university.
-Students who believe they may be eligible for these credits should contact the Department of Modern Classical Languages Literatures for information regarding the course.
+Students who believe they may be eligible for these credits should contact the Department of Languages Global Studies for information regarding the course.
 These credits may or may not fulfill language requirements in majors or programs with such requirements; students should consult with their major department for such a determination.
 Prerequisite: LANG 101.
 S/U grading.
 On demand.

 Continued study of the fundamentals of grammar, oral use, and reading of a non-English language.
 Course credits available to students who demonstrate proficiency in a non-English language not offered at the university.
-Students who believe they may be eligible for these credits should contact the Department of Modern Classical Languages Literatures for information regarding the course.
+Students who believe they may be eligible for these credits should contact the Department of Languages Global Studies for information regarding the course.
 These credits may or may not fulfill language requirements in majors or programs with such requirements; students should consult with their major department for such a determination.
 Prerequisite: LANG 101 and LANG 102.
 S/U grading.
 On demand.

 Continued study of the fundamentals of grammar, oral use, and reading of a non-English language.
 Course credits available to students who demonstrate proficiency in a non-English language not offered at the university.
-Students who believe they may be eligible for these credits should contact the Department of Modern Classical Languages Literatures for information regarding the course.
+Students who believe they may be eligible for these credits should contact the Department of Languages Global Studies for information regarding the course.
 These credits may or may not fulfill language requirements in majors or programs with such requirements; students should consult with their major department for such a determination.
 Prerequisite: LANG 101, LANG 102, and LANG 201.
 S/U grading.
 On demand.

 LANG 250.
 Topics in World Languages and Cultures.
 1-4 Credits.